-During term time if you have any concerns regarding the safety, health or well-being of a child who is a student at our Academy, please call 0116 2703176 or alternatively email the Lancaster Academy safeguarding team at firstname.lastname@example.org (Emails are checked periodically outside of opening hours/term time).
+If you have any concerns regarding the safety, health or well-being of a child who is a student at our Academy during the school holidays,

 Should you need to report a Safeguarding concern of an urgent nature outside of our opening hours/term time, please contact the Police on 999 or Duty and Assessment on (0116) 4541004

 Opening Hours during term time: